Basti2502/Makrokeypad/README.md

 make sure you have installed the requiered libarys (Adafruit_HID) on your cicutpy.

-Download the Folder "gen" and put it in the Download folder.
+Download the Folder "gen", extract it and put it in the Download folder.

 Run file "Step 1"